Call4Cloud | MMP-C | Autopilot | Device Preparation

 Of course, this is very important when you want to deliver some more MFA instead of only requiring a simple PIN.
 In my opinion, only requiring a PIN to unlock your device is not the safest solution out there.

-Why you might ask?
-In my opinion, A lot of people are using a simple PIN code, or when you allow the possibility to use all characters they just enter their Microsoft 365 password as Pincode.
-A way better solution would be requiring two unlock factors.
+Why, you might ask?
+In my opinion, many people are using a simple PIN code, or when you allow the possibility to use all characters, they just enter their Microsoft 365 password as a PIN code.
+A better solution would require two unlock factors.

-And not to forget the Facial Recognition!
-I love the facial recognition, luckily it’s possible and supported to add an external Windows Hello Cam in 21H1.
-I guess everyone with a Notebook and a docking station is familiar with this problem.
+And not to forget Facial Recognition!
+I love facial recognition.
+Luckily, it’s possible and supported to add an external Windows Hello Cam in 21H1.
+Everyone with a Notebook and a docking station is familiar with this problem.
 Using a notebook and closing the lid when attaching it to your docking station makes it very hard to use the cam for Facial recognition.

 Don’t get me wrong, not using WHfB is way way worse than using a PIN.
 Of course, WHfB satisfies the requirements for MFA in AAD but there is more to this story!

 But I was not satisfied yet.
-It’s definitely way better than only requiring a PIN but I felt like I was missing my favorite sign-in option… Logging in with the Microsoft Authenticator!
+It’s way better than only requiring a PIN, but I felt I was missing my favorite sign-in option… Logging in with the Microsoft Authenticator!

 2. MFA Authenticator App

-It’s obvious when you require MFA, the Microsoft Authenticator App is what you need.
-It will increase the user experience a lot when you configure the password-less option and the possibility to sign in with your phone.
+When you require MFA, the Microsoft Authenticator App is what you need.
+Configuring the password-less option and the possibility of signing in with your phone will greatly enhance the user experience.

 So why not use the Authenticator App to log on to your Windows device?
-Luckily this functionality is already out there some time.
+Luckily, this functionality has been available for some time.

 What’s new in Windows 10, version 1809 – What’s new in Windows | Microsoft Docs